wold5/avater-manual/manual_en.md

 ### Performance notes
 - Loading annotations **directly** from a device takes longer due to their slower storage mediums: the 'local mirror' feature improves this.
 See also [performance improvements](#improvePerformance).

-- In general, performance is expected to be good to acceptable even on older hardware.
-Further optimizations are available under "Settings > Annotation Viewer".
+- performance is expected to be good to acceptable even on older hardware.
+Some optimizations are available under "Settings > Annotation Viewer".